Scholarships Available

 - Must maintain a minimum of 2.5 GPA in an accredited certificate program, trade program, college, or university

-Awarded to Newaygo County residents or students who graduate from a Newaygo County high school
+To be awarded to Newaygo County residents or students who graduate from a Newaygo County high school

 - Preference to students pursuing an education degree